-Recognizing and Responding to Signs of Distress in Students
+Recognizing and Responding to Signs of Distress in Peers

 Listening, supporting, and encouraging your friends can really make a difference in their life.
-Sometimes you might hesitate to bring up a concern because you are afraid you will upset your friend, hurt your friendship, or prompt him/her to do something harmful to themselves, but most of the time your friend will be grateful to know that someone cared enough to reach out and take a risk.
+Sometimes you might hesitate to bring up a concern because you are afraid you will upset your friend, hurt your friendship, or not be helpful, but most of the time your friend will be grateful to know that someone cared enough to reach out and take a risk.

-Making a Referral to the Counseling Center: Some Suggestions for What You Can Say
+Making a Referral to the Counseling Center: Suggestions for What You Can Say:

 Asking a friend whether they are thinking about suicide can feel uncomfortable and even frightening.
 You cannot increase someone’s risk of hurting themselves just by bringing up the topic.
+Research shows that acknowledging and talking about suicide might actually reduce suicidal thoughts.
 Many students feel very relieved when someone realizes they are hurting so much that they are having thoughts about not wanting to be alive.
 Even though someone might be thinking about suicide, it doesn’t mean they have a clear plan.
 The opportunity to have a conversation with a caring person can significantly reduce the risk that a student will actually harm themselves.

 Signs a student might be considering suicide include: